Zaid-Ajaj/the-elmish-book/chapters/dev-flow/configuration-variables.md

 open Fable.Core.JsInterop

 /// Returns the value of a configured variable using its key.
-/// Retursn empty string when the value does not exist [<Emit("process.env[$0] ? process.env[$0] : ''")>]
+/// Retursn empty string when the value is not defined [<Emit("process.env[$0] ? process.env[$0] : ''")>]
 let variable (key: string) : string = jsNative
 ```